 Preventive Services Preventive services in accordance with the well care schedule established by KFHPWA.
-The well care schedule is available in Kaiser Permanente medical centers, at www.kp.org/wa , or upon request from Member Services.
-No charge; Member pays nothing Screening and tests with A and B recommendations by the U.S. Preventive Services Task Force (USPSTF).
+The well care schedule is available in Kaiser Permanente medical centers, at www.kp.org/wa , or No charge; Member pays nothing

+Screening and tests with A and B recommendations by the U.S. Preventive Services Task Force (USPSTF).

 Services, tests and screening contained in the U.S. Health Resources and Services Administration Bright Futures guidelines as set forth by the American Academy of Pediatricians.

 Services, tests, screening and supplies recommended in the U.S. Health Resources and Services Administration women's preventive and wellness services guidelines.

 Immunizations recommended by the Centers for Disease Control's Advisory Committee on Immunization Practices.
+Flu vaccines are covered up to the Allowed Amount when provided by a non-Network Provider.

-Preventive services include, but are not limited to, well adult and well child physical examinations; immunizations and vaccinations; female sterilization; FDA-approved contraceptive drugs, devices, including device removal, and counseling; preferred over-the-counter contraceptives and drugs as recommended by the USPSTF when obtained with a prescription; pap smears; routine mammography screening; routine prostate screening; colorectal cancer screening for Members who are age 50 or older or who are under age 50 and at high risk; obesity screening/counseling; healthy diet; and physical activity counseling; depression screening in adults, including maternal depression.
+Preventive services include, but are not limited to, well adult and well child physical examinations; immunizations and vaccinations; female sterilization; preferred over-the-counter drugs as recommended by the USPSTF when obtained with a prescription; pap smears; preventive services related to preconception, prenatal and postpartum care; routine mammography screening; routine prostate screening; colorectal cancer screening for Members who are age 50 or older or who are under age 50 and at high risk; obesity screening/counseling; healthy diet; and physical activity counseling; depression screening in adults, including maternal depression.